Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 # Open Real Time Classification Model

 This package contains example code to run the Real Time Anomaly Detection and Classification Model.
-It also provides .
+It also provides time-series decomposition approaches in order to learn the seasonality and trands..

-Full model training requires downloading the ERA5 dataset, available from ECMWF.
-This can best be accessed as Zarr from Weatherbench2's ERA5 data.

-Data for operational fine-tuning can similarly be accessed at Weatherbench2's HRES 0th frame data.
+Note that this model rely over data acquisition from the sensors via different API using JSON.
+For test purposes, one may use CSV as given in [EA](https://environment.data.gov.uk/hydrology/explore)- however, model will ingest the data incrementally in a similar fashion as in sensor data stream.
 These datasets may be governed by separate terms and conditions or license provisions.
 Your use of such third-party materials is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.